NYCU-Perceptual-Signal-Processing-Lab/SDVED-TDA/README.md

 For more details of our work, please see :

+## Available resources

+- [SDVED-TDA labels](SDVED_TDA.json): 132 samples with 18 timbre descriptors.
+- [Code and usage guide](Codes/README.md): installation, feature extraction, label preparation, and training commands.

+The current release includes training and validation workflows.
+A standalone inference script, trained timbre prediction checkpoints, and exact paper split manifests are not included.
+FACodec backbone weights are downloaded separately by the training scripts.

+A public paper link will be added when available.

 ## Overview

 Our framework predicts interpretable timbre attributes from a singing recording without requiring a reference performance.
 It combines a **256-dimensional frozen FACodec timbre embedding** with **44-dimensional handcrafted perceptual features**, followed by descriptor-specific MLP prediction heads.